bluefireteam/melos-action/README.md

 The `melos-action` needs to have either dart or flutter on the path before it can activate melos.

+Remember to check the "Allow GitHub Actions to create and approve pull requests" checkbox in the bottom of the Actions > General section of your repository settings.

 ### With Flutter